bcharlier/HMMA238/Docs/tp.md

 $ sphinx-quickstart
 ```

 Answer each question asked.
 Be sure to say **yes** to the `autodoc` extension, as we will use this later.
-There is also an automatic “API documentation” generator called `sphinx-apidoc`; see [`sphinx-apidoc`](http://www.sphinx-doc.org/en/stable/man/sphinx-apidoc.html) for details.
+There is also an automatic API documentation (API: Application Programming Interface) generator called `sphinx-apidoc`; see [`sphinx-apidoc`](http://www.sphinx-doc.org/en/stable/man/sphinx-apidoc.html) for details.

 **Exercise:** Set up the documentation for `biketrauma`

-1. Install the sphinx package with pip
+1. Install the sphinx package with `pip`
 2. Create a `doc` folder and `cd` into it
 3. Launch `sphinx-quickstart`.

 ## Defining documentation structure

-Let’s assume you’ve run `sphinx-quickstart`.
-It created a source directory with `conf.py` and a master document, `index.rst` (if you accepted the defaults).
+Let us assume you have run `sphinx-quickstart`.
+It has created a source directory with `conf.py` and a master document, `index.rst` (if you accepted the defaults parameters).

-The main function of the master document is to serve as a welcome page, and to contain the root of the “table of contents tree” (or `toctree`).
+The main function of the master document is to serve as a welcome page, and to contain the root of the "table of contents tree" (or `toctree`).
 This is one of the main things that Sphinx adds to reStructuredText, a way to connect multiple files to a single hierarchy of documents.

 The `toctree` directive initially is empty, and looks like so: